rkotze/eye_drops/README.md

 ### Description

-Watch file changes in a project and run the corresponding command when a change happens.
+Watch file changes in a project and run the corresponding command when a matching file change happens.

-The reason for this is to make code changes and let the unit and acceptance tests to auto run to help get feed back quicker.
+The reason for this is when code changes are made you typically want to run unit and acceptance tests.
+So while you make changes you can configure this mix tasks to auto run and help get feed back quicker.

 ## Installation